Ptolemy XII Auletes ("the flutist") or Neos Dionysos ("new Dionysus"): king of the Ptolemaic Empire, ruled from 80 to 58 and from 55 to 51.

 - 64: End of the Seleucid Empire; it becomes a Roman province (Syria)

 - 63: Pompey conquers Judaea (more...); revolts in Egypt

 - 59: Ptolemy XII Auletes promises 6,000 talents to Pompey and Julius Caesar (consul in 59), and is recognized as "ally and fried of the Roman nation"; amnesty for the rebels in Egypt

 - 58: Rome annexes Cyprus; riots in Alexandria; Ptolemy is forced to flee (September); the new ruler of Egypt is Berenice IV

 - 57: Ptolemy visits Cyprus and Rome, but is unable to obtain support; he goes to Ephesus

-- 56/55: The Roman governor in Syria, Aulus Gabinius, bribed by Ptolemy XII and encouraged by Pompey, agrees to support Ptolemy, who is in Alexandria in March 55; a Roman military unit supports the king.
+- 56/55: The Roman governor in Syria, Aulus Gabinius, bribed by Ptolemy XII and encouraged by Pompey, breaks off a campaign in support of the Parthian king Mithradates IV, and agrees to support Ptolemy, who is in Alexandria in March 55; a Roman military unit supports the king.
 Berenice is executed in July.

 - 52: Cleopatra VII made co-ruler

 Egyptian title: Iwaenpanetjernehem Setepptah Irmaat; ankhdjet meryptah siese ("Son of the avenging god, Chosen by Ptah, Dispenser of justice; may he live forever, beloved of Ptah, son of Isis"; "avenging god" is the common translation of Soter, the surname of Ptolemy IX, but also refers to the god Horus, the reborn Osiris/Dionysus)